James Wong Howe: Technical innovations

 Howe's earliest discovery was the use of black velvet to make blue eyes show up better on the orthochromatic film stock in use until the early 1920s.
 Orthochromatic film was "blue blind"; it was sensitive to blue and green light, which showed as white on the developed film.
 Reds and yellows were darkened.
 Faced with the problem of actors' eyes appearing washed out or even stark white on film, Howe developed a technique of mounting a frame swathed with black velvet around his camera so that the reflections darkened the actors' eyes enough for them to appear more natural in the developed film.

 Howe earned the nickname "Low-Key Howe" because of his penchant for dramatic lighting and deep shadows, a technique that came to be associated with film noir.
 Later in his career, as film-stocks became faster and more sensitive, Howe continued to experiment with his photography and lighting techniques, such as shooting one scene in The Molly Maguires solely by candlelight.

 Howe also was known for his use of unusual lenses, film stocks, and shooting techniques.
 For the 1927 film The Rough Riders, Howe created an early version of a crab dolly, a form of camera dolly with four independent wheels and a movable arm to which the camera is attached.
 For the boxing scenes of Body and Soul (1947), he entered the boxing ring on roller-skates, carrying an early hand-held camera.
 Picnic (1955) features a very early example of the helicopter shot, filmed by the second-unit cinematographer, Haskell Wexler, and planned by Wexler and Howe.

-Howe was the first minority cinematographer admitted to the ASC, and mentored other minority cinematographers, such as John Alonzo, who shot Chinatown and many other productions in the 1970s, 1980s, and 1990s.
+Howe mentored other minority cinematographers, such as John Alonzo, who shot Chinatown and many other productions in the 1970s, 1980s, and 1990s.
 Alonzo credited Howe with giving him his big break on the film Seconds as a camera operator, doing hand-held sequences during the wild party scenes with Rock Hudson.
 Alonzo became known for his hand-held technique.

 Howe also shot The Outrage, a remake of Rashomon.
 During the chase scenes through the woods, Howe had the actors run around him in a circle, which when filmed, looks like a chase.
 Alonzo used this technique in Sounder, in the wooded chase sequence.

 Although the innovation of deep focus cinematography is usually associated with Gregg Toland, Howe used it in his first sound film, Transatlantic, 10 years before Toland used the technique in Citizen Kane.
 For deep focus, the cinematographer narrows the aperture of the camera lens, and floods the set with light, so that elements in both the foreground and background remain in sharp focus.
 The technique requires highly sensitive film and was difficult to achieve with early film stocks.
 Along with Toland and Arthur Edeson, Howe was among the earliest cinematographers to use it successfully.